Holistische Arts

 Can CIN 2 go away on its own?

 Yes, in some women, CIN 2 resolves spontaneously.
-Studies show that in women under 30, up to 40-60% of CIN 2 cases can regress spontaneously within 12-24 months.
-For women over 30, with HPV type 16, or with a persistent infection, the chance of spontaneous recovery is smaller.
+Studies show that for CIN 2, approximately 50% can disappear on its own within 2 years.
+In women over 30, with HPV type 16, or with a persistent infection, the chance of spontaneous recovery is smaller.
 In some cases, the gynecologist may follow a watchful waiting policy with intensive check-ups.

 Progression from CIN 2 to CIN 3 is usually a gradual process that takes months to years.
 The risk of progression depends on the HPV type (type 16 carries the highest risk), the duration of the infection, and individual risk factors.
 This is why a check-up is always performed after 6 months during watchful waiting.